meshtastic/firmware/docs/software/nrf52-TODO.md

 - check datasheet about sx1262 temperature compensation
 - enable brownout detection and watchdog
 - stop polling for GPS characters, instead stay blocked on read in a thread
-- turn back on in-radio destaddr checking for RF95
 - figure out what the correct current limit should be for the sx1262, currently we just use the default 100
 - put sx1262 in sleepmode when processor gets shutdown (or rebooted), ideally even for critical faults (to keep power draw low). repurpose deepsleep state for this.
 - good power management tips: https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/optimizing-power-on-nrf52-designs